Santa Cruz de Tenerife: Demographics

 In 1990, the population peaked above the 200,000 mark.
 Santa Cruz de Tenerife and the city of San Cristóbal de La Laguna form a continuous urban area, with a combined population of over 380,000 inhabitants.

 Ethnically, the population is mainly of European origin, primarily from the Iberian Península, both Spain and Portugal, with some mix of the island's original inhabitants, the Guanches.
 There has been some Latin American immigration (especially from Cuba and Venezuela) as well as from both Northern and Sub-Sahara Africa.
 There are also important historical minorities such as Indians (Sindhi), Koreans (see Koreans in Spain) and, more recently, Russians.
 The majority of the population professes the Catholic religion, but there are also small communities of Hindus and Muslims.
 In Santa Cruz de Tenerife, crime has decreased in recent years and the city has gained a reputation for tolerance among its inhabitants.
 In fact, Santa Cruz de Tenerife was the first city of the Canary Islands to display the rainbow flag alongside the flag of the City Council, in June 2008.

 In the 2020s, the Canary Islands have seen an influx of illegal migrants, from countries like Mali, Senegal, Morocco, and Pakistan.
 Most of them arrive in El Hierro, and many go on to be transferred to camps on the island of Tenerife.

 In comparison with the nearby city of San Cristóbal de La Laguna, which is the seat of Bishopric of Tenerife, traditionally the city of Santa Cruz de Tenerife has had a much more secular character.
 This fact brought about in the city institutions of deep secular tradition such as the Masonic Temple of Santa Cruz de Tenerife that was one of the largest masonic centers in Spain.

 According to a study by the National Statistics Institute of Spain (INE), among the two Canarian capitals, Santa Cruz de Tenerife is the one with the highest life expectancy at 81 years.
 Just behind Santa Cruz is Las Palmas de Gran Canaria, with 80.9 years.

+One of the main problems currently facing the city and municipality is the increase in homelessness, which is becoming a chronic and controversial issue in Tenerife.
+According to Caritas data from May 2026, there are more than 2,800 people experiencing homelessness on the island.
+The majority are concentrated in Santa Cruz de Tenerife, which alone accounts for more than a third of the total, with approximately 998 people.
+Santa Cruz is also the municipality in the Canary Islands with the highest number of homeless people.
+Together with San Cristóbal de La Laguna, they represent 47.5% of the island's total homeless population.
+Behind these situations of extreme housing exclusion lie multiple factors, such as the breakdown of family networks, unemployment, difficulties accessing housing, addictions, and mental health problems.